vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 </figcaption>
 </figure>

 The tutorial covers a method for adding exposure compensation to an image's shadows and midtones while retaining highlight details.
-She does this using _Exposure_ and combining the results with a mask based on a grayscale version of the working image (simliar to using a [luminosity mask][]).
+She does this using _Exposure_ and combining the results with a mask based on a grayscale version of the working image (similar to using a [luminosity mask][]).
 This is also one of the first tutorials using the high bit depth version of GIMP.
 Head over to the [tutorials][tuts] page and have a look:

 [luminosity mask]: /tutorials/Luminosity_Masks/